Get

 Why Do Cats Like Lasers?

 Cats love laser pointers for the same reasons that they love any other toys.
 They’re fast-moving and unpredictable and engage their natural-born predator brain.
-Unlike kicker toys, which your cat has to interact with to get it moving, the quick movement of a laser pointer can encourage even the most laidback cat to indulge in playtime.
+Unlike kicker toys, which your cat has to interact with to get it moving, the quick movement of a laser pointer can encourage even the most laid back cat to indulge in playtime.
 If your cat turns up their nose at most toys, a laser pointer is almost guaranteed to catch their interest.

 Playing is a great way to encourage your cat to exercise and help them maintain physical strength.
 Play is also a great enrichment activity that helps keep your cat from getting too bored.
-Hunting that elusive red dot can engage your cat’s brain and keep them mentally stimulated.
+Hunting that elusive red (usually) dot can engage your cat’s brain and keep them mentally stimulated.

 Are Laser Pointers Bad for Cats & Can They Hurt Their Eyes?